Corporate Gift Ideas for Clients and Employees

 It also helps to keep things in perspective.
 If the lifetime value of a client is $500, don’t buy them a $600 espresso machine.
 On the other hand, a $5 pen is not a good option for a client who spends $25,000 annually with your company.

 Remember: you are buying gifts for clients or employees, not your significant other, family members or best friends.
 While you probably know better than to send your client a cat onesie, a Kermit the Frog Chia Pet, or a Bob Ross bobblehead doll (unless you know they are a Bob Ross fan), there are plenty of gifts that could be awkward if given in the wrong context.
 For example, sending a custom luggage set to a client who is afraid of flying.

 If you don’t know your customers that well, it is best to stick with safe, middle of the road gifts.
-Journals have always been popular, but in 2020, they are through the roof popular.
+Journals have always been popular, but now, they are through the roof popular.
 Why?
 Team WFH.
 Working from home means you need a place to keep notes handy.
 Or a special place to journal, part of the self care trend.

 4. Think twice before sending food gifts

-Fruit baskets, wine and cheese platters, holiday cookies, and bottles of wine are often seen as tried and true holiday gifts.
+Fruit baskets, wine and cheese platters, holiday cookies, and bottles of wine are often seen as tried and true gifts.